 Question from a Member:

-On other pages on this website, we’ll discuss in detail the use of benzodiazepines for various mental disorders, their pros and cons, and how to use them for maximum possible benefit with minimum possible risk.
+On other pages on this website, we have discussed in detail the use of benzodiazepines for various mental disorders, their pros and cons, and how to use them for maximum possible benefit with minimum possible risk (see Related Pages below).
 On this page, let’s discuss the big picture.

 Of course, nobody with even a basic knowledge of psychopharmacology would disagree that benzodiazepines may be misused or abused and that they are associated with many risks including sedation, cognitive impairment, falls, traffic accidents, withdrawal symptoms, etc.

-In an editorial in the American Journal of Psychiatry, titled “Benzodiazepines: A perspective“, a leading expert on psychopharmacology in general and on benzodiazepines in particular, discussed the pros and cons of prescribing benzodiazepines (Rosenbaum, 2020).
+In an editorial in the American Journal of Psychiatry, titled “Benzodiazepines: A perspective“, a leading expert on psychopharmacology in general and on benzodiazepines in particular (and the former Chair of the Department of Psychiatry at Harvard Medical School), discussed the pros and cons of prescribing benzodiazepines (Rosenbaum, 2020).

 He noted that “…some of the most gratifying memories in my career had to do with benzodiazepines”.
 He cited some examples of patients whom he treated with a benzodiazepine with excellent results, including a “physician with a history of panic attacks, ongoing social anxiety, and irritable bowel syndrome who achieved remission for decades on clonazepam and as-needed alprazolam for emergencies…”.